IamnotTanzania/quizzes/README.md

 # quizzes
 A challenge is waiting for you.
 (Actually it isn't waiting for you)
-## How it works
-You'll see a bunch of message that looks like this:
+## Solving Guide & Bonus Info
+From levels 1 to 5, there are 3 messages per level.
+Level 6 has one message only.

+The messages that look something like this example:

 oytru dcnanscma eat mdfsufhs forfoms mcofro fmewhalin g